A few words about me

 My professional background

-Over the past two years, I’ve worked as an Instructional Designer and a Learning Experience Designer for both public and private organizations.
+Over the past three years, I’ve worked as an Instructional Designer and a Multimedia Learning Designer for both public and private organizations.
 I’ve worked with several teams, as a leader or as a member, and I helped deliver educational solutions for thousands of learners.

 I’ve worked on various projects including educational websites, elearning courses made with authoring tools, animated videos, Serious Games, blended courses, or even instructor-led trainings.
 I learned how to run a project from start to finish, and how to use awesome tools such as Adobe Captivate, Camtasia, or my personal favorite: Adobe Character Animator.